-Elli Duke is a 32-year-old woman from Sydney who’s spent the last seven years of her life recovering from a Lyme-like illness.
-When she first came down with the illness, she was so ill she often found herself having trouble breathing and she couldn’t walk from her home to the train station down the road.
+Elli Duke is a 32-year-old woman from Sydney who’s spent the last seven years of her life recovering from a chronic illness.
+When she first came down with the illness, she was so sick she often found herself having trouble breathing and she couldn’t walk from her home to the train station down the road.
 But these days, after treatments at The Ozone Clinic in Castle Hill, Elli’s walking 10 kilometres at a time for fitness and working full time.
 She told us how she did it.

 “It was around the end of 2013 and the start of 2014 in Kerala.
 They had an outbreak there.
 I started feeling very unwell and so I came back home.
 Then I had a few stressful events going on including getting fired from my job and then, my husband – who was just my partner at the time – got deployed away from where we were living and we had just bought a house,” says Elli.

 “So, I was like extremely stressed but I still didn’t get sick straight away.
 I was pretty depressed and then one night, I woke up – I’d gone to bed at 4:00pm in the afternoon because I was just so tired for some reason and I couldn’t stay awake,” she adds.

 “I put myself to bed and I had the air conditioning on because it was so hot and I woke up about maybe nine at night and I just wasn’t breathing and I couldn’t get myself to breathe!
 No matter what I did, I kept falling over and I couldn’t work out what was going on.”